 OST applies these various elements across a timeline spanning several months.
 OST implements a passage-rite-like transformation, which has a clear beginning, middle and end.
 It is important to note and understand that OST is an organisation‐level transformation process rather than an individual-level one.
 The organisation is best viewed as a single entity (a single social system, rather than a collection of individuals) when implementing OST.

 By ‘SMART’ we mean Smarter ways of working.
 These can be state-of-the-art systems, methods or organisational mind-sets which aim to enable a business or organisation to be more efficient, more responsive, leaner, more agile, more conscientious or more sustainable.
-We use the term Smarter Working as shorthand for a variety of approaches, including but not limited to: Agile, Lean, Responsive, Conscious Business, Sociocracy, Kaizen, Environmental or Sustainability Management Systems (EMS or SMS), Holacracy, Management 3.0 and more.
+We use the term Smarter Working as shorthand for a variety of more human, healthier, more responsible, whole system, self-organisation or self-management approaches to working together, including but not limited to: Agile, Lean, Responsive, Conscious Business, Sociocracy, Kaizen, Environmental or Sustainability Management Systems (EMS or SMS), Holacracy, Management 3.0 and more.

 The big picture of OST consists of 3 distinct “Phases”:

 Phase 1: Introduction and Implementation.
 The start and successful completion of the (first chapter of the) adoption process bound by time and two distinct beginning/ending Open Space iterations

 Phase 2: Development and Consolidation.
 Consolidating adoption through follow-up Open Space iterations, and/or Chapters 2, 3 … of adoption process following same Open Space events as in Phase 1 (where implementation is staged into more than one chapter)

 Phase 3: Competence and Continuous Learning.
 Successful completion of Phase 2, as evidenced by several “Chapters” spanning at least two chapters.
 Shift to learning organisation mode